-GroupGAP Farmer Training Course: Recruiting NOW!
+GroupGAP Farmer Training Course!

 The course includes:

 - Instruction on Good Agricultural Practices in a class setting with other farmers or interactive online attendance options for those in remote areas or unable to travel;

 - Farm food safety assessment: we come to your farm to assist & work with you on an individual basis to create a customized Farm Food Safety Plan for your farm’s future!

 - Quality Management System manuals & guidelines for you & your employees

 - Harmonized GAP Certification through our affordable USDA GroupGAP Program

 HAWAI‘I FARMERS, you may wish to join a future cohort if: